MARKETProtocol/docs/source/includes/_MPX.md

-# dApp
+# MPX

-The MARKET Protocol dApp provides tools for contract creation, oracle testing and deployment.
-Additionally, users are able to easily search previously deployed MARKET contracts they would like to trade.

-A simulated trading environment allows user to place test trades and participate in beta releases of the protocol.
+The MARKET Protocol decentralized exchange, MPX, provides a simulated trading environment allows user to place test trades and participate in beta releases of the protocol.

-Our beta dApp is currently running on the `Rinkeby testnet` [here](https://dapp.marketprotocol.io/).
+Our MPX beta is currently running on the `Rinkeby testnet` [here](https://dapp.marketprotocol.io/).

 ## Using an Ethereum-enabled browser

-For testing and interacting with our dApp, you will need to use a browser that supports Web3.
+For testing and interacting with MPX, you will need to use a browser that supports Web3.
 We recommend using the [Metamask Chrome Browser Extension](https://metamask.io/).
 This will enable you to connect to the Ethereum network from your browser.
 Metamask allows you to run Ethereum dApps right in your browser without running a full Ethereum node.